 College Hill Park

-Delano Park is located at McLean Boulevard and the Douglas Street Bridge, and houses a lot of history in less than 1 acre of land.
+Delano Park is located at McLean Boulevard and the Douglas Street Bridge near the Historic Delano District, and houses a lot of history in less than 1 acre of land.
 With a beautifully decorative fountain built in 1934 and a bull sculpture made from chrome-plated car bumpers by artist John Kearney, the park highlights Delano’s role on the Chisholm Trail.
+It’s one of the many things to do near Wichita’s Riverfront Stadium.

 Equipped with a full recreation center and the Ryan Woodward Memorial Skatepark, this 25-acre park is one of the few places skaters of all experiences can go to practice their jumps and tricks.
+Built in 2007, it’s great for beginners and skaters with intermediate skills.
 It is located at Edgemoor & 9th streets.

 Heritage Square Park